zettajs/zettajs.github.io/recipes/_posts/2014-10-01-Write-A-Recipe.md

 title: How to Create and Share a Recipe
 author: Alan Languirand
 description: >
-  This recipe is a collection of best practices for creating and sharing Zetta recipes.
+  Create a recipe for your Internet of Things project so that you can share your creativity and the lessons you've learned with the Zetta community.
 ---

 # Contents